Meggin/inclusive-web-project/journal/first-10-days.md

 It is a strange thing to think about, and honestly, I'm uncomfortable.
 But I do believe that as I'm thinking of all the groups that may be excluded-- I should also keep my unconscious bias and deeper darker thoughts in check.
 I do need to think about who exactly I presume to be in the included group-- and what that inclusion looks like.

 Here's the reality.
 We won't be able to succeed at building a more inclusive web, unless that vision is more beneficial to those who are already included-- the majority must be incentivized even more so than the minority.
-If there's one thing I learned from Peter Thiel's Zero to One-- it is that-- inclusion doesn't exist yet because the majority doesn't think it's worthile to them.
+If there's one thing I learned from Peter Thiel's Zero to One-- it is that with all the talk around inclusion and diversity-- why haven't the numbers change-- the likely reason is that the majority doesn't really see the value of the investment.
+There has to be some selfish gain for the majority to invest, for the initiative to succeed.

-We need to change that.

 ### Actions completed
 * Completed first 10 days!